Proudly offering nationwide surveys and shipping for the UK

 Call: 01473 396 332 Email: [email protected]

-Sound insulation tests results must meet or exceed minimum performance standards.
+The test results must meet or exceed minimum performance standards.
 These are shown in the FAQ section below.

 When testing separating walls or floors, an airborne test is performed.
 We do this by placing a loudspeaker in the source room which produces a very high sound level.
 A level difference is recorded in the receiving room; either directly adjacent, above or below.
 This level difference is standardised to a reference value.
 The airborne result is a single number that can be compared to a performance standard.